 Thiên Hậu Temple, Chinatown, Binh Tay Market

-Our second and brighter stop was Thiên Hậu Temple followed by Chinatown, Binh Tay Market, and an incredible lacquer workshop where we watched Vietnamese artists design works of art.
+Our second and brighter stop was Thiên Hậu Temple, followed by Chinatown, Binh Tay Market, and an incredible lacquer workshop where we watched Vietnamese artists design works of art.
 After lunch we visited Independence Palace, Notre Dame Cathedral, and beautiful Saigon Central Post Office.
-Although I saw Notre Dame Cathedral yesterday, I never tire of looking at that magnificent structure.
+Although I saw Notre Dame Cathedral yesterday, I never tire of looking at the magnificent structure.

 Thiên Hậu Temple